Student Health Services

 Student Health Services Polices and Procedures

 As the Barnwell staff works with you this year, we need your assistance and cooperation in preparing for the possibility that your child might need to take medication, need assistance with a medical condition or procedure, become ill, or have an accident during school hours.
-Click on the link at the bottom of this page to review a letter from the Fulton County Student Health Services regarding policies and procedures.

 Our clinic is not staffed or equipped for serious injury or illness.
 It is essential that student records be kept up to date.
 When a student requires more than first aid, we will contact you by using the contact information provided on the student “clinic cards.”